ir0nq/maimai-homemade-controller/README.md

-files to include
--maimai ito for cutting
--3d project of controller

 # Introduction
 This document will show all the process I went through building this controller.
 I don't think this shuld be called a tutorial, more just like a showcase of how could this be done.
 There are many ways you can do this, this is just one way to it.